ivanovic/Snes9x4P/README.txt

 using a '+' between the keys.

 SPACE - opens the menu
-ESC - exit the emulator
-s - change the current display mode
-Start+R - create a savestate in the currently selected slot Start+L - load the savestate from the currently selected slot
+ESC or Start+Select+Y - exit the emulator Start+Select+X - reset the currently running rom Start+R - create a savestate in the currently selected slot Start+L - load the savestate from the currently selected slot s - change the current display mode t - toggle turbo mode (on or off; turbo mode setting is not stored!)

 ========================